TomCoalfish/A-clock-is-an-oscillator/README.md

 * The difference is an oscillator counts by cycles per second
 * An oscillator is in radians

+# Mystical Laplace Dimensions
+* It is the Fourier Transform but more
+* In that world is the S
+* It is in radians where the poles and zeros can be found

 # So you need to convert from hz and time
 * You need the mystic formulas
 * To turn musical bpm into cycles and times